Lake Burton (Georgia): History and description

 The Upper Tallulah Valley was inhabited by the Cherokee Indians until the land was ceded to the State of Georgia in 1817.
 The first land lot for settlement was issued in 1821.
 The discovery of gold in 1828 on Dick's Creek drew more settlers to the remote valley.
 Lake Burton's name was derived from the town of Burton, which was the second largest town in Rabun County with a population of approximately 200.
 The former town now lies below the lake's surface.
-The town (and the lake) was named after local prominent citizen Jeremiah Burton, the first postmaster, and was situated along the road from Clayton, Georgia, to the Nacoochee Valley.
+The town (and the lake) were named after local prominent citizen Jeremiah Burton, the first postmaster, and is situated along the road from Clayton, Georgia, to the Nacoochee Valley.
 As a young man, Andrew Jackson Richie, founder of Rabun Gap-Nacoochee School, carried the daily mail to Burton by mule.